Zhangjiakou: Qin–Han era

 Zhangjiakou was a major battleground during Han–Xiongnu War.
 In 127 BC, Xiongnu cavalry attacked Shanggu (currently Huailai), Yuyang.
 The Emperor Wu of Han launched a successful counterattack.
 In 124 BC, Xiongnu cavalry invaded Dai Commandery.
 Emperor Wu ordered Wei Qing commanding 100,000 troops to counterattack.
 Wei Qing left the Great Wall more than 600 to 700 kilometers, encircled Xiongnu's head, Youxianwang (右贤王).
 In 122 BC, 50,000 Xiongnu invaded Shanggu, killed hundreds of people.
 In next March, Huo Qubing commanded 10,000 cavalry to counterattack and achieved success.
 In 119 BC, Wei Qing and Huo Qubing each commanded 50,000 cavalry.
 Huo Qubing departed from Dai Commandery, marched 2000 li northward crossing Gobi desert.
 Finally, Han troops defeated Xiongnu under Yizhixie completely.
 Following the success, a new office, the Colonel-Protector of the Wuhuan (护乌桓校尉), was established in Shanggu in order to prevent contact between the Wuhuan with the Xiongnu and to use them to monitor the Xiongnu activities.
-In 106 BC, Emperor Wu of Han organized the Western Han Dynasty into 13 province-sized prefectures, each administered by a cishi (刺史) or inspector, thus putting Shanggu and Dai under the jurisdiction of You Prefecture.
+In 106 BC, Emperor Wu of Han organized the Western Han dynasty into 13 province-sized prefectures, each administered by a cishi (刺史) or inspector, thus putting Shanggu and Dai under the jurisdiction of You Prefecture.

-Following Xin dynasty, Lu Fang (卢芳) rebelled against Han but was defeated.
+Following the Xin dynasty, Lu Fang (卢芳) rebelled against Han but was defeated.
 Then, Emperor Guangwu of Han granted him the King of Dai.
-In 48 AD, Eastern Han dynasty established Colonel-Protector of the Wuhuan in Ningcheng (宁城), Shanggu (currently, Ningyuanbao Qiaodong District), representing Han's management of Wuhuan.
+In 48 AD, the Eastern Han dynasty established Colonel-Protector of the Wuhuan in Ningcheng (宁城), Shanggu (currently, Ningyuanbao Qiaodong District), representing Han's management of Wuhuan.
 Meanwhile, Han also opened Hu Market (胡市) to conduct regular exchanges with Wuhuan in Ningcheng.
 From 110 AD, Ningcheng also began to manage affairs with Xianbei.

-Jin-Sui Era
+Jin–Sui era

 In 274, Western Jin divided Shanggu Commandery and established Guangning Commandery (廣寧郡) in Xialuo (下洛, in the west of present Zhuolu), which was disestablished during Northern Qi.

 During the period known as Sixteen Kingdoms in Chinese history when the northern China was repeatedly invaded and occupied various nomadic peoples from further north, Zhangjiakou area became part of Dai, Former Yan, ultimately ruled by Northern Wei of Xianbei.
 In 310, by helping Jin's Liu Kun, the governor of Bingzhou to fight Xiongnu state of Han Zhao, Tuoba Yilu, the supreme chieftain of the Tuoba, was appointed Duke of Dai by Western Jin and since 315, the King of Dai.
 In 376, Dai was conquered by Former Qin state.

 Former Qin fell into disarray in 383 following its defeat by Jin forces at the Battle of Fei River.
-In 386, Tuoba Gui, the grandson of Tuoba Shiyijian, the last King of Dai, took the opportunity to reestablish Dai and soon changed its name from Dai to Wei.
+In 386, Tuoba Gui, the grandson of Tuoba Shiyiqian, the last King of Dai, took the opportunity to reestablish Dai and soon changed its name from Dai to Wei.
 Initially, Tuoba Gui was a vassal of Later Yan but claimed imperial title in 397 after defeating Murong Bao of Yan in Battle of Canhe Slope.
 Later, Tuoba Gui was given the title of Emperor Daowu of Northern Wei.